-1.1 Safety in operation and controls to ensure human and environmental health 1.2 Environmental management of areas in the estate in direct control of the company.
+1.1 Safety in operation and controls to ensure human and environmental health

+1.2 Environmental management of areas in the estate in direct control of the company.
 Significant open habitat restoration has taken place; work continues.
+Perenco carries out a number of annual ecological surveys around its land management areas with positive results on species/diversity.
 1.3 A contribution (£1,700,000) towards off-site environmental improvements in the landscape character areas affected, largely within the Purbeck Heritage Coast